 Sometimes a driver runs a red light and slams into another vehicle, making it relatively easy to assess fault.
 At other times, however, both drivers blame each other for the wreck.
-The facts of the case will determine who is at fault.
+The facts of the case, as our Washington State car accident attorney explains, will determine who is at fault.

 Determining Fault for Different Types of Side-Impact Collisions

 Here are some of the common side-impact accident scenarios:

 A driver who drifts into the other lane could sideswipe another vehicle.
 Some possible reasons a driver could drift into an adjacent lane include:

 - Distraction (e.g., texting, changing radio stations, etc.)

 - Drowsy driving

 In most cases, the driver who drifted into the other lane will be at fault for the wreck.
 In some cases, an insurance company might try to argue that the claimant/plaintiff is partially at fault for failing to avoid the wreck.